gregnrobinson/cloud-tools/README.md

 ```
 Navigate to the bottom left corner of your screen and select `reopen in container`.
 Now your running a Docker as the integrated terminal for the entire workspace.
 Your workspace is mounted to the container file system.

-## Build Locally
+## Build locally using Docker.

-If you want to build the image locally, run the following command at the root of the project directory.
+If you want to build the image locally, Run the following command at the root of the project directory.
 You can provide the `--build-arg` tag to change the version on any of the following packages.
 I will look at adding more like this, but it's mostly the HashiCorp products you want control over.
 The difference between 0.14 and 0.15 is catastrophic.

 |Package|Variable Name|Default|
 |---|---|-----|